-The fifth place in the competition, with 44 points, goes to the text entitled The Crows by Karl Kreiner.
+The fifth place in the competition, with 46 points, goes to the text entitled Summer Camp, by Yael Statman from Israel.

-The fourth place in the competition, with 51 points, goes to the text entitled Seventies idyll by Heidi Bobjerg from Denmark.
+The fourth place in the competition, with 68 points, goes to the text entitled Picture Postcard Workers, by Rafael Olivares Seguí from Spain.

-Ultimately, the jury declares as the 2019 winner of the II edition of the EACWP European Flash Fiction Contest, with 73 points, (click) by Marc van der Holst from The Netherlands.
+Ultimately, the jury declares as the 2020 winner of the III edition of the EACWP European Flash Fiction Contest, with 89 points, Motorway Service Stop, by Anna Lu from Germany.

 The EACWP would like to thoroughly thank the valuable and voluntary work of the jury, the translators and the different participating institutions for their engagement over the full process of the contest and its different stages.
-Ultimately, we would like to congratulate the winner, along with all the finalists and the 1729 participating authors for the inspiring response and enthusiastic participation.
-Thank you all for responding to the challenge of continuing writing and dreaming Europe seriously.
+Ultimately, we would like to congratulate the winner, along with all the finalists and the 1200 participating authors for the inspiring response and enthusiastic participation, especially, this year, over the worldwide difficult sanitary circumstances.
+Thank you all for responding to the challenge of continuing writing and dreaming Europe seriously more than ever.